-Carl Forsman joined the School of Drama in 2012 as Dean, and now serves on faculty, teaching undergraduate acting and directing.
+Carl Forsman joined the School of Drama in 2012.
+He teaches acting and directing, and formerly served as dean.
 An Obie Award-winner, Forsman is the founding Artistic Director of Keen Company in New York City, a not-for-profit theatre dedicated to “sincerity” – a home for plays which are optimistic and champion the best in humanity.

-He has directed for more than 10 additional theatre companies, and has served as artistic director of the Dorset Theatre Festival, a summer professional theatre in southern Vermont.
-From 1998-2000, he was the literary manager for the Blue Light Theatre Company in New York.
+He has directed for more than ten additional theatre companies and has served as artistic director of the Dorset Theatre Festival, a summer professional theatre in southern Vermont.
+From 1998-2000 he was the literary manager for the Blue Light Theatre Company in New York.

 - Founding Artistic Director of the Drama Desk- and Obie Award-winning Keen Company in New York City, which produced 27 plays over its first 12 seasons.

 - As a freelance director, has worked at the Merrimack Repertory Theatre, New World Stages, Primary Stages, Asolo Rep, the Court Theatre of L.A., The Garter Lane Theatre of Ireland, Long Wharf Theatre and FringeNYC.